-There is a language-game with the words "beetle" and "box".
-But is there any connection between the beetle and the box at all?

-- o There is no independent meaning of "beetle" apart from "anything inside the box".
-But the pronoun "anything" suggests that "beetle" refers to a thing, to an object.
-Once again, the grammar of English/German can mislead us. - O A positive picture: The relation between psychological concepts and characteristic behavior is akin to psych. concepts and facial expressions.
+- There is a language-game with the words "beetle" and "box".
+But is there any connection between "beetle" and the box at all? - There is no independent meaning of "beetle" apart from "any thing inside the box".
+But the pronoun "any thing" suggests that "beetle" refers to a thing, to an object. - A positive picture: The relation between psychological concepts and characteristic behavior is akin to psych. concepts and facial expressions.
 E.g. "I read timidity in his face" (§573) or "a smiling face" (§539).
 These kinds of expressions are a part of our form of life.